U.S. News Announces the 2025–2026 Best Travel Rewards Programs U.S. News Announces the 2025–2026 Best Travel Rewards Programs

-U.S. News & World Report announced the winners of the 2023-2024 Best Travel Rewards Programs.
-Alaska Airlines Mileage Plan was the top airline program this year, while Wyndham Rewards was crowned the best hotel travel reward program.
+U.S. News & World Report announced the winners of the 2025-2026 Best Travel Rewards Programs.
+Alaska Airlines Mileage Plan was this year's top airline program, while Choice Privileges was crowned the best hotel travel reward program.
+The second and third-place winners after that might surprise you.

 Airline Travel Program Winner: Alaska Mileage Plan